mcoenca/php-efficient-boilerplate/README.md

 ## Build and package management

-Using

 ### Models

 We use `j4mie/idiorm`, for a very simple ORM.
 You can do more if you want to.
 See the docs here

 ### Classes

-We're using autocomposer to autoload to load our controllers and models classes with PSR4.
-See composer.json "autoload" Also, all classes in app/lib are loaded with psr-0 to allow more flexible naming
+We're using autocomposer to autoload our controllers and models classes with PSR4.
+See composer.json "autoload".

+Also, all classes in app/lib are loaded with psr-0 to allow more flexible naming.

 Ref: http://phpenthusiast.com/blog/how-to-autoload-with-composer